wojwozniak/wojwozniak/README.md

 I'm a Software Engineer from Wrocław, Poland.
 I work as an full-stack developer and study Computer Science at University of Wrocław.
 I speak 🇵🇱 🇺🇸 🇩🇪

 ## My work
-You can check out my portfolio [here](https://wojwozniak.com) (currently work in progress, I will finish it soon :D).
-I also plan to create a simple website with all projects - link will be here
+You can check out my portfolio [here](https://wojwozniak.com) (currently work in progress, I will finish it soon :D)

 ### My languages & technologies:
 There are a lot of them, so I will list my favourites (most used / used professionally)